mazar-farran/hdc_firmware/README.md

 # dashcam

 ## Dependencies
-Refer to the Buildroot manual for
+Refer to (or run) the [host_setup.sh](./scripts/host_setup.sh) for a list of required and optional dependencies.

-[required and optional dependencies](https://buildroot.org/downloads/manual/manual.html#requirement).
+Alternatively, refer to the Buildroot manual for [required and optional dependencies](https://buildroot.org/downloads/manual/manual.html#requirement).

 To add to that: